 By RGA Global Research and Development

 RGA provides quarterly updates on global product developments, which can be made available upon request.
-Click here to view the Q4 2016 digital newsletter.
+For the complete copy, contact RGA.

 For life and health insurers, 2016 was a year of continued industry evolution.
 Medical advances, integrated technologies, demographic shifts, and regulatory changes fueled product innovation worldwide.
 To keep pace, insurers are investing in insuretech, digital distribution, and a simplified insurance process.
 And they are targeting all segments of society – from exclusive offerings to high net worth customers in Asia to microinsurance products for low-income consumers in Africa.
 Carriers achieving success are those identifying emerging opportunities, assessing available resources and tools, and creating innovative solutions.

 We live in an increasingly connected world.
 All generations, particularly Gen Y and Gen X, are more at ease with doing everything online, leading to a new term: the digital generation, or Gen D. Customers now expect much more from their digital products and services.

 To keep pace, insurance companies are developing integrated, multi-channel distribution strategies that enable consumers to research products with one channel and then buy them with another.
 Agents are using convenient apps to facilitate sales and allow for cross-selling between life and non-life products.

 Underwriting is also becoming more automated and integrating into agent sales tools.
 Online sales and aging populations have led to increased simplified issue offerings, and predictive analytics is gaining ground in the underwriting process.

 Technological advances are changing the competitive landscape.
 Online aggregators comparing quotes from different companies are on the rise.
 Insurers have turned to social media to enhance their brand and market directly to consumers and are exploring cloud computing and other technologies to increase efficiency and generate savings.